5jt/dyalog-cookbook/manuscript/13 Windows Services.md

 cmd←aplexe,' ',wsid,' APL_ServiceInstall=MyAppService DYALOG_NOPOPUPS=1'
 ~~~

-`cmd` could now be execute with the `Execute` class which we introduced in chapter 8, "Handling Errors".
+`cmd` could now be execute with the `Execute` class which we introduced in the chapter "[Handling Errors](./07 Handling errors.html)".
 That would do the trick.

 `DYALOG_NOPOPUPS`
 : Setting this to 1 prevents any dialogs from popping up (aplcore, WS FULL etc.).
 You don't want them when Dyalog is running in the background because there's nobody around to click the "OK" button.